trueos/trueos-docs/trueos-handbook/luminaplugins.rst

 .. figure:: images/luminapanelplugin4.png
    :scale: 100%

-   Line: The line is highlighted in red.
+   : Line - The line is highlighted in red.

 Adds a separator line to the panel to provide visual separation between plugins, highlighted in :numref:`Figure %s <luminapanelplugin4>`.
 When